floswald/psidR/readme.md

 ### psidR

-this package attempts to help the task of building a panel data. the user can either
+this package attempts to help the task of building a panel data. the user can either downloads ASCII data directly from the server to R

-1. download ASCII data from the server to disk and process with Stata or SAS to generate .dta or .csv files as input; or
-2. `[RECOMMENDED]` use the option to directly download into an R data.frame via the `SAScii` package.
-You download only once.

 To build the panel, the user must specify the variable names in each wave of the questionnaire in a data.frame `fam.vars`, as well as the variables from the individual index in `ind.vars`.
 The helper function `getNamesPSID` is helpful in finding different variable names across waves.